mmbman/Katagiri/1982-12-22-Blue-Cliff-Record-Case-38-Talk-1.md

 #### 0:00

-Case Thirty-Eight: “Feng Hsueh’s Workings of the Iron Ox.”
+**Katagiri Roshi**: Case Thirty-Eight: “Feng Hsueh’s Workings of the Iron Ox.”
 Pointer:

 > If we discuss the gradual, it is going against the ordinary to merge with the Way: in the midst of a bustling market place, seven ways up and down and eight ways across.
 >